Sean Street

 Sean Street (born 2 June 1946, Waterlooville, Hampshire) is a writer, poet, broadcaster. and Britain's first Professor of Radio.
-He retired from full-time academic life in 2011 and was awarded an Emeritus Professorship by Bournemouth University.
+He retired from full-time academic life in 2011 and was awarded an emeritus professorship by Bournemouth University.
 He continues to write and broadcast.
 He is also a Life Fellow of the Royal Society of Arts.

 Acting

 He trained as an actor at the Birmingham School of Speech and Drama (1964–67), and spent a year in Paris, France before pursuing an acting career in the UK.
 He appeared in a number of television dramas and soaps, including Alexander Graham Bell and United for BBC 1.
 During 1968 he toured England and Northern Ireland with the Arion Theatre Company, and later that year joined the Drama Centre Studio, Bournemouth.
-From 1969–70 he was a member of the cast of Barry England's play, Conduct Unbecoming, which starred Maxine Audley, Paul Jones and Jeremy Clyde, directed by Val May, at the Queen's Theatre, London, prior to taking up his first staff position at the BBC.
+From 1969 to 1970 he was a member of the cast of Barry England's play, Conduct Unbecoming, which starred Maxine Audley, Paul Jones and Jeremy Clyde, directed by Val May, at the Queen's Theatre, London, prior to taking up his first staff position at the BBC.